Mike Flood (politician): 2022 special election

 On January 16, 2022, Flood announced his candidacy in the 2022 United States House of Representatives elections in Nebraska, challenging the incumbent Republican Jeff Fortenberry to represent Nebraska's 1st congressional district.
 Fortenberry resigned from office on March 31, 2022, following a felony conviction.
 His resignation necessitated a special election, for which the Nebraska Republican Party nominated Flood.
-He defeated Democratic nominee Patty Pansing Brooks by a narrower than expected margin.
+He defeated Democratic nominee Patty Pansing Brooks by a narrower than expected margin, 53%-47%.

 2022

-Flood was reelected in November, again defeating Brooks, 58% to 42%.
+Flood was reelected in November, defeating Brooks in a rematch, 58%-42%.

+2024

+Flood was reelected, defeating Democrat Carol Blood, 60%-40%, winning every county in the district.

 Tenure

 Flood was sworn into office by Speaker of the House Nancy Pelosi on July 12, 2022.

-On August 12, 2022, Flood voted against the Inflation Reduction Act of 2022.
+As a result of the October 7 Hamas attacks on Israel, on April 20, 2024, Flood voted for additional military aid to Ukraine and Israel.
+The passage of the aid ended a months-long stand-off over border security and additional foreign military aid that began in the summer of 2023.

+In March 2024, it was reported that Flood had been pursued to serve as president of the University of Nebraska system.
+Flood declined the job to stay in Congress.

+In July 2025, Flood was elected unanimously to serve as Chair of the Republican Main Street Caucus.